Practice Areas

-Cary Hansel is a leader in civil rights litigation, with a strong focus on police misconduct.
-He has won awards from the ACLU and the Maryland Association for Justice for his ground-breaking advocacy for our liberties.
+Hansel Law is a leader in civil rights litigation, with a strong focus on police and correctional misconduct.
+We have won awards from the ACLU and the Maryland Association for Justice for ground-breaking advocacy for our liberties.

 After ten years of hard-fought litigation, Cary obtained a civil rights verdict the Washington Post called the highest in history against Prince George's County.
 The case involved an innocent man deprived of sleep and sufficient food for almost two days, periodically chained to a wall and threatened by police -- all because he wouldn't falsely confess to the murder of his wife, a crime he did not commit.
 Despite recording in his police log that the citizen had continued to maintain his innocence, an officer moments later falsely swore that he had obtained a confession and filed charges that cost his victim 8 months in jail.
 During this time, the falsely accused man missed his wife's funeral and was evicted from his apartment.
 All of his belongings were strewn out on the curb and taken by looters.